GitGu25/interior_project/README.md

 CREATE SEQUENCE in_reviews_seq START WITH 1 INCREMENT BY 1 NOCACHE NOCYCLE;

+CREATE SEQUENCE in_projects_seq START WITH 1 INCREMENT BY 1 NOCACHE NOCYCLE; -- 추가함!!!!!!!!!!!!!!!!!!!
 ALTER TABLE in_reviews ADD ireview_types VARCHAR2(255); --추가함!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 ALTER TABLE in_projects RENAME COLUMN iproject_description TO iproject_text; --추가함!!!!!!!!!!!!!!!!!!!!!!!!!!!!22